yeshua453/website/docs/controls/chip.md

 ### `click_elevation`

 A non-negative value which defines the elevation of the chip when clicked/pressed.

 Defaults to `8.0`.

 ### `clip_behavior`

 The content will be clipped (or not) according to this option.
-Property value is [`ClipBehavior`](/docs/reference/types/clipbehavior) enum.

-Defaults to `NONE`.
+Value is of type [`ClipBehavior`](/docs/reference/types/clipbehavior) and defaults to `ClipBehavior.NONE`.

 ### `color`

-The [color](/docs/reference/colors) that fills the chip in various [`MaterialState`](/docs/reference/types/materialstate)s.
+The [color](/docs/reference/colors) that fills the chip in various [`ControlState`](/docs/reference/types/controlstate) s.

 ### `delete_icon_tooltip`